How long is the interest-free period?

 - planning to use the credit card to consolidate your debts

-- going to make a large purchase and want to spread the payments without spending too much on interest
+- going to make a large purchase and want to spread the payments without paying interest initially

 You should try to clear as much of your balance as soon as you can.
 That way you’ll keep the interest to a minimum when the promotional deal ends.

 How can I benefit from an interest-free period?

 Interest-free periods mean it’s possible to spend on a credit card for free – as long as you pay off your balance within the offer period.

 When spending on a credit card, it’s important to make at least the minimum repayment on time every month.
 If you don’t: